awslabs/aws-sdk-swift/reference/0.x/AWSWorkMail/WorkMailClientProtocol.md

 func listOrganizations(input: ListOrganizationsInput, completion: @escaping (ClientRuntime.SdkResult<ListOrganizationsOutputResponse, ListOrganizationsOutputError>) -> Void)
 ```

-### listResourceDelegates(input:​completion:​)
+### listResourceDelegates(input:completion:)

 Lists the delegates associated with a resource.
-Users and groups can be resource
-delegates and answer requests on behalf of the resource.
+Users and groups can be resource delegates and answer requests on behalf of the resource.

 ``` swift
 func listResourceDelegates(input: ListResourceDelegatesInput, completion: @escaping (ClientRuntime.SdkResult<ListResourceDelegatesOutputResponse, ListResourceDelegatesOutputError>) -> Void)
 ```

-### listResources(input:​completion:​)
+### listResources(input:completion:)

 Returns summaries of the organization's resources.